arnanaraza/PlotToMap_Interactive/README.md

 # PlotToMap Beta Version
 Biomass validation app via Shiny using GlobBiomass map.
+For testing, kindly email arnan.araza@wur.nl as one main input became offline and needs to be personally sent.

 # Installation/use:
 1. Clone/extract at desired directory.